-- \Written parental authorization for the administration of drugs and medications must be completed and implemented for medications other than epinephrine auto-injectors. - Each child with an anaphylactic allergy requires their own individualized plan.
-If significant changes and updates are required to this individualized plan, a new individualized plan must be completed. - Children's personal health information should be kept confidential.
+- Written parental authorization for the administration of drugs and medications must be completed and implemented for medications other than epinephrine auto-injectors. - Each child with an anaphylactic allergy requires their own individualized plan.
+If significant changes and updates are required to this individualized plan, a new individualized plan must be completed.